 It’s happened to the best of us.
 You look at your travel budget, see things are a bit tight and decide the best place to tighten your proverbial belt is the food budget.
 You discover that if you eat only rice with sri racha sauce, you can save $50 a week.
 Which you can then put towards alcohol.

 Be ye not so stupid as me (or the rice and sri racha eaters).
 Research the local diet before you head out and bring supplements as needed (I bought a bunch of protein powder once I got to Lima.)
-Though eating cheap food seems like a great way to save money, you’ll eventually feel sick, tired and run down if you’re not eating a balanced diet.
-Make sure you get enough fresh produce (there are probably a million little produce sellers in your city) and street vendor food is usually safe, delicious and just as cheap as your rice and sri racha.
+Though eating cheap food seems like a great way to save money, you’ll eventually feel sick, tired, and run down if you’re not eating a balanced diet (and then drinking too much on top of that, which many travelers often do).
+Make sure you get enough fresh produce (there are probably a million little produce sellers where you are), and street vendor food is usually safe, delicious and just as cheap as your rice and sri racha.

 Your romantic life can also quickly become ridiculous